fsprojects/Rezoom.SQL/README.md

 * SQL type provider

-  * Understands SQLow, a "lowest comman denominator" dialect of SQL (basically SQLite's syntax with a few extensions)
+  * Understands SQLow, a "lowest common denominator" dialect of SQL (basically SQLite's syntax with a few extensions)

   * Can output it to various backends - SQLite, T-SQL, Postgres, etc.
     Goal is not to let you change backends transparently but just to